Peace and Security

 Dr. Yong Cheon Song, Regional Chair of UPF-Europe, warmly greeted participants, conveyed his gratitude for the invitation to Russia, and in turn invited participants to the Europe-Russia conference to be held in Vienna, Austria, later this year.

 He was followed by Dr. Willem Van Eekelen, former Minister of Defense of the Netherlands.
 As representative guest speaker from Europe, he offered greetings and brief remarks on the challenge of multiculturalism, speaking from his long experience of leadership in his country and the European Union.

-Finally Mr. Eiji Tokuno, Regional Chair of UPF-Eurasia, concluded with a keynote address.
-He pointed out three crucial signs of global crisis: the breakdown of family affecting the stability of society, the high rate of suicide revealing a lack of values and meaning in life, and the inability of the UN to prevent conflicts in the world.
+Finally Mr. Eiji Tokuno, Regional Chair of UPF-Eurasia, gave a keynote address pointing out three crucial signs of global crisis: the breakdown of family affecting the stability of society, the high rate of suicide revealing a lack of values and meaning in life, and the inability of the UN to prevent conflicts in the world.
 In conclusion, he said it was UPF’s mission to address these challenges and bring fundamental solutions to the global crisis.